 - Prosper: You can start lending out just $25 to others based on a variety of criteria

-- Lending Club: The larger of the two platforms, but has been troubled lately with news of poor management
+- Lending Club: The larger of the two platforms, and is our favorite as a CD alternative.

 9. Certificates Of Deposit

 Certificates of Deposits (CDs) are some of the oldest ways to invest.
 They are very safe investments, but offer much lower returns than other investment options.
 CDs are offered by banks in a similar fashion to bonds.
 You agree to lend your bank money for a set period of time, and they will pay you a flat interest rate on the loan.